WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 “To Enlarge TheEmpire Of Mankind Over The Universe”

-The Shakespeare Hoax become Meta-myth is so very important today as the British Empire seems to be finally fading (the sun however has still NOT SET on the Empire, and rumors of her death have ben greatly exaggerated) because Bacon’s hyper ambitious goals went beyond English exceptionalism.
+The Shakespeare Hoax become Meta-myth is so very important today as the British Empire seems to be finally fading (the sun has still NOT SET on the Empire however, and rumors of her death have been greatly exaggerated) because Bacon’s hyper-ambitious goals went beyond English exceptionalism.
 Bacon meant to, and he did create yet another religion, a religion of Science.
 From Novum Organum, Bacon’s famous work of philosophy that launched the scientific revolution, writing here of “ambition”:

 “It will, perhaps, be as well to distinguish three species and degrees of ambition.
 First, that of men who are anxious to enlarge their own power in their country, which is a vulgar and degenerate kind; next, that of men who strive to enlarge the power and empire of their country over mankind, which is more dignified but not less covetous; but if one were to endeavor to renew and enlarge the power and empire of mankind in general over the universe, such ambition (if it may be so termed) is both more sound and more noble than the other two.
 Now the empire of man over things is founded on the arts and sciences alone, for nature is only to be commanded by obeying her.”
 (13)

-This statement from the Great Boar makes all of the facts pertaining to the Shakespeare hoax very important, not just to distinguish the truth from a hoax and a lie froming a meta-Myth, but because knowing the truth in this case has very much to do with human freedom.
 “The father of modern science” infamously proclaimed “Knowledge is power”.
 His Empire, the “dominion of the human race itself over the universe” is his real goal.
 He aims to conquer the stars, the universe, and God.
-It’s a form of Gnosticism, a new scientific Gnosticism.
+It’s a form of Gnosticism, a new scientific Gnosticism Bacon invented.
 Bacon means to elevate Science over Religion and establish a global technocracy as governing force, envisioned in his most famous book, the astonishing New Atlantis.
 We must not let his dream come true.
-The tools for it have now become available, because of Science as a physical and a Mythic reality.
+The tools for building his vision have now become available, because of Science as technology, as a physical and a Mythic reality.

 Francis Bacon knew the power of Myth.
 He wrote a book on the Greek Myths called Wisdom Of The Ancients.
 He saw them as social allegories, as warnings, as politics.
 He also wrote out a theory he called the “Four Idols” a categorization of the belief systems of individuals and groups, how they form and operate.
 The four idols are: the Idols of the Tribe, the Idols of the Cave, the Idols of the Theater and the Idols of the Marketplace.
 Again, from his book on Science that changed the world, Novum Organum: